linkeddata/dokieli/README.md

 your Web browser and edit.
 You have the option to export the document or use the Web browser's native local storage.

-The "dependencies" listed below only enhance the interaction for authoring.
+The libraries listed below are *optional* and progressivel enhance the interactions.
-They are entirely optional.
 We intended to further cut down on the dependent libraries as we work out the optimizations.

 * [jQuery Core](http://jquery.com/) (MIT License)
 * [html5sortable](https://github.com/voidberg/html5sortable) (MIT License)
 * [Shower](https://github.com/shower/shower) (MIT License) used for slideshows
 * [SimpleRDF](https://github.com/nicola/simplerdf) (MIT License) used for RDF
-* [Green Turtle](https://github.com/alexmilowski/green-turtle) (MIT License) for RDFa
 * [Font Awesome](https://github.com/FortAwesome/Font-Awesome) (SIL OFL 1.1 / MIT License)
 * [MediumEditor](https://gitter.im/yabwe/medium-editor) (MIT License)